Published 1 Sep 2022

 Project Charter Templates

-A project closure report is a detailed document prepared by project managers to assess the success of the project.
-Use this template to gather information and share a report with business sponsors when formally closing the project.
+A project closure report is a detailed document prepared by project managers to assess the project's success.
+Use this template to:

 Use this project audit checklist when interviewing a project manager to determine the project’s success criteria and key objectives.
 This interview should be conducted at the start of the project audit to prioritize which project managers to interview and assist with questionnaire development.
 This checklist includes fields to capture the following information: